 8. You’re just too busy

 Here’s probably one of the most obvious signs you should hire a property manager—you are too busy.
 They handle all the day-to-day management details.
-This includes things like collecting rents, doing repairs, communicating with tenants, and managing vacancies.
+This includes things like collecting rent, doing repairs, communicating with tenants, and managing vacancies.

 Managing properties is a lot of work.
 It can easily take up to 40 hours a week or more even without a large portfolio of properties.
 If you’ve got your hands full running other aspects of your business and don’t have time to take care of all the day-to-day management tasks, then hiring a property manager is a good fit for you.